 70. A persuasive pitch

 Most white papers feature a short ‘who we are’ section at the end to introduce the organisation behind the content.
 Don’t copy and paste text from your website’s ‘About’ page because you’ll be wasting an opportunity to make a persuasive pitch.
-Make sure the ‘who we are’ section relates back to the subject or problem dealt with in the white paper, and explains how and why your organisation is positioned to address it.
+Ensure the section relates to the subject or problem addressed in the white paper and explains how and why your organisation is well positioned to address it.

 71. Internal links

 Don’t forget that your white paper is a valuable touchpoint, and should be treated as such.
-In-text linking to relevant posts on your blog, or to other offers that provide further value, is an unobtrusive means of keeping leads warm and in your content loop.
-Link to the right posts and you’ll be piling the value on.
-This network of content is a serious argument for your status as a thought leader.
+In-text linking to relevant posts on your blog or to other offers that provide further value is an unobtrusive way to keep leads warm and in your content loop.
+Link to the right posts, and you’ll be piling on the value.

 9 ways to qualify a lead using lead generation and nurturing tools